clirdlf/ndsa.org/faq.md

 **Who are the NDSA Working Group Co-Chairs?**

 Each working group has two chairs, or co-chairs.
-One chair is from a member organization and the other co-chair is from the Library of Congress.
-Below are the current co-chairs and their content information.
+Below are the current co-chairs and their contact information.

 - **Content Working Group Co-Chairs**: Christie Moffatt, National Library of Medicine - moffattc at mail dot nlm dot nih dot gov; Abbey Potter, Library of Congress - abpo at loc dot gov.
 - **Infrastructure Working Group Co-Chairs**: Nick Krabbenhoeft, Educopia - nick at educopia dot org; Sibyl Schaefer, University of California, San Diego - sschaefer at ucsd dot edu